CasellaJr/CNN---A-Large-Scale-dataset-for-Fish-Classification/README.md

 # CNN---A-Large-Scale-dataset-for-Fish-Classification
-Jupyter Notebook for 1st homework of the KNowledge Discovery course at UniCT
+Jupyter Notebook for 1st homework of the Knowledge Discovery course at UniCT

 ## Description